BigRedT/vico/README.md

 Note the steep decrease in loss around 80000 iterations due to change in optimizer (learing rate is unchanged). `Neg_*` denotes the losses due to the **max** term while others correspond to the **log-bilinear** loss. `Total_Loss` denotes the sum of all losses.

 ### Time and Memory
-- Initial training + finetuning: ~8 hours
+- Initial training + finetuning: ~10 hours on Titan Xp
 - GPU memory usage: ~1GB
 - RAM usage: ~7GB